towolf/towolf.github.com/docs/PsychDemos/PsychTutorials/AdditiveBlendingForLinearSuperpositionTutorial.markdown

 title: AdditiveBlendingForLinearSuperpositionTutorial
 categories:
   - PsychTutorials
+encoding: UTF-8
 ---

 AdditiveBlendingForLinearSuperpositionTutorial\(\[outputdevice='None'\] \[, overlay=1\] \[, colorclut=0\] \[, doGainCorrection=0\]\);

-Illustrates use of floating point textures in combination with source\-weighted additive alpha blending to create linear superpositions of image patches, in this case of two superimposed gratings.
-Due to the use of additive alpha\-blending, you'll see that the two gratings will superimpose onto each other in a mathematically correct way \-\- pixel\-wise addition/subtraction of luminance values.
+Illustrates use of floating point textures in combination with source-weighted additive alpha blending to create linear superpositions of image patches, in this case of two superimposed gratings.
+Due to the use of additive alpha-blending, you'll see that the two gratings will superimpose onto each other in a mathematically correct way -- pixel-wise addition/subtraction of luminance values.
 The demo uses a 32 bit floating point framebuffer on the latest hardware.
-This allows for an effective 23 bits of precision in all math done and in the final stimuli \- more than any display device in existence could resolve.
+This allows for an effective 23 bits of precision in all math done and in the final stimuli - more than any display device in existence could resolve.
 On previous generation hardware \(older than NVidia Geforce 88000 or ATI Radeon HD2000\), alpha blending isn't supported in 32 bpc float precision.
 Therefore the demo